- College of Arts & Sciences

 Noyce Scholar (both Undergraduate and MAT) selection criteria will include financial need as demonstrated by the FAFSA, minimum 3.0 GPA, character traits of successful teachers (verbal skills, human interaction, and leadership), and strong evidence of the candidate’s ability to teach youth in a high needs and culturally diverse setting.
 Qualitative factors will be assessed using a personal interview, a personal essay describing why the applicant has selected this career path, and three letters of recommendation from current professors and/or employers.
 For Scholar applicants, particular weight will be placed on recommendation letters from a cooperating classroom teacher, summer camp employer such as SA or AVID, the discipline-specific service-learning instructor, and/or supervisory teachers for volunteer placements.

-The Noyce Scholars and Interns Programs is funded by a grant from the National Science Foundation (NSF).
+The Noyce Scholars is funded by a grant from the National Science Foundation (NSF).
 It provides stipends and scholarships for students in science, technology, engineering, and mathematics (STEM) fields to pursue a Master of Arts in Teaching (MAT) degree.